 Romare Howard Bearden (1911-1988).
 Recognized as one of the most creative and original visual artists of the twentieth century, the artist had a prolific and distinguished career.

-The Romare Bearden Foundation hosts Fundraisers to promote the arts, and to support their education programs.
+The Romare Bearden Foundation hosts events and fundraisers to promote the arts, and to support their educational programs.

 Romare Bearden's Southern Sensibility by Wide Iris Productions

 In the news

 WPI Webinar Series – Race Matters: Cultural Politics in the 1960s Thursday, September 14, 2023 at 1:00 pm ET – Virtual on Zoom And the

 I think the artist has to be something like a whale, swimming with his mouth open, absorbing everything until he has what he really needs.
 When he finds that, he can start to make limitations.
 And then he really begins to grow.Romare Bearden